 Although they made an appearance in the 1st and 2nd Editions of the Epic game system, the Adeptus Mechanicus had little official tabletop presence in the core Warhammer 40,000 game beyond specialists attached to other forces, such as the Tech-Priest Enginseers serving with the Astra Militarum and the Techmarines of the Adeptus Astartes.
 The Games Workshop subsidiary Forge World produced the first Adeptus Mechanicus miniatures for Warhammer 40,000 in the form of the god-machines of the Titan Legions and later begun producing a proper Adeptus Mechanicus army although, as a Forge World army-list, it wasn't generally considered tournament legal.
 In early 2015, Games Workshop produced the first official Adeptus Mechanicus rules and models, split into Skitarii and Cult Mechanicus sub-factions.
 September 2017 saw the release of Codex: Adeptus Mechanicus that includes the 8th Edition rules for the Cult Mechanicus, the Skitarii and the Knights of the Questoris Mechanicus.
 In March 2018 the campaign box set Forgebane included the Adeptus Mechanicus, and the Questoris Mechanicus, as the Imperial forces fighting against the Necrons.

-- Adventurer Archaeologist: While most Tech-Priests will search for knowledge in the ruins of the past if they have the opportunity, the Tech-Priests known as Explorators make it their life's work.
-These independently minded Tech-Priests explore the dark fringes of the galaxy, searching for the lost knowledge of the Dark Age of Technology, archeotech and valuable STC data.
+- Adventurer Archaeologist: While most Tech-Priests will search for knowledge in the ruins of the past if they have the opportunity, the independently minded Tech-Priests known as Explorators make it their life's work.
+They explore the dark fringes of the galaxy, searching for the lost knowledge of the Dark Age of Technology, archeotech and valuable STC data.
 Due to the dangers inherent in the regions that they operate, Explorators must be more than ready to defend themselves and will often travel in the company of an entire Adeptus Mechanicus Explorator Fleet or as part of the retinue of a Rogue Trader.

 - Age Without Youth: Tech-Priests can be very old indeed; they tend to prefer methods of their own to the juvenat treatments used by the Imperium at large.
 These methods preserve life without such niceties as removing the appearance of extreme age.
 Of course, a Tech-Priest of such seniority is unlikely to have any visible flesh left in any case.